Chart Color Schemes

 Claremont Meadows is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Claremont Meadows, as per the latest Census, consisted of 93.3% houses and 6.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 77.4% houses and 22.6% other dwellings.
-Home ownership in Claremont Meadows was at 21.2%, with the rest being mortgaged (57.4%) or rented (21.4%).
-The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while median weekly rent was $430, compared to Sydney metro's $400.
-Nationally, Claremont Meadows' mortgage repayments were higher at $2,167 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Claremont Meadows' dwellings, as per the latest Census, consisted of 93.3% houses and 6.7% other types (semi-detached, apartments, 'other').
+In comparison, Sydney metro had 77.4% houses and 22.6% others.
+Home ownership in Claremont Meadows was at 21.2%, with mortgaged dwellings at 57.4% and rented ones at 21.4%.
+The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $430, compared to Sydney metro's $400.
+Nationally, Claremont Meadows' mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing